Addendum to "normal" class introduction/description.

 - Content - Though the advent of the "Trump Era" and all that entails (from exacerbating racial conflict to the erosion of environmental protections at home and abroad

-(i.e. withdrawing from the Paris Climate treaty), to trade conflicts, strategic withdrawal, etc.) has severely eroded U.S. standing in the world, since the U.S. retains
+(i.e. withdrawing from the Paris Climate treaty), to trade conflicts, strategic withdrawal (continued under Biden) and of course domestic right-wing attacks, etc.) has severely eroded U.S. standing in the world, since the U.S. retains

-much of its economic, strategic and cultural influence, it is still crucial to try to understand how "we" (both Americans such as myself, and global citizens alike)
+much of its economic, strategic and cultural power, it is still crucial to try to understand how "we" (both Americans such as myself, and global citizens alike)

 got to this place and how the future might look in a post-Trump world.